taigah/wexec/README.md

 # wexec

-A simple deno tool for executing a command on file modification.
+A simple deno tool for executing a command on file change.

 ## Installation